craftercms/docs/source/developers/plugins/site-plugins.rst

 .. _how-do-i-make-my-own-site-plugin:

 ---------------------------------
-How do I make my own site plugin?
+How Do I Make My Own Site Plugin?
 ---------------------------------

 ^^^^^^^^^^^^